DIMEX

 • Minimal fees.

-• If you are age 65 or older, there is no need for an appointment, and depending on where you apply, you may receive either the actual plastic DIMEX card on the same day or a digital version with a QR code that acts the same while awaiting the arrival of the solid plastic DIMEX card.
+• If you are 65 or older, an appointment is not required.
+Depending on where you apply, you may receive either the actual plastic DIMEX card on the same day or a digital version with a QR code that functions similarly while awaiting the arrival of the solid plastic DIMEX card.

 Cons: